fortrabbit/blog/custom-http-error-pages.md

 title:     Custom HTTP Error Pages (Sneek Peek)
 author:    fl
-excerpt:  "As Murphy knew: Things will go wrong.
+lead:  "As Murphy knew: Things will go wrong.
 Let's be prepared for that moment.
 Our error pages offer some help in a dark hour.
 Nice looking 404, 403, 500 … pages for the rest of us."
-created:   2012/07/26 12:12:15
+created:   2012-07-26

 ---